scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventSubscriber.md

 :::note

-It is recommended to `setState` using [updater function](https://react.dev/reference/react/useState#updating-state-based-on-the-previous-state) in `listener` function to avoid problems due to caching.
+It is recommended to `setState` using [updater function](https://react.dev/reference/react/useState#updating-state-based-on-the-previous-state) in the `listener` function to avoid problems due to caching.

 :::